DesignInformaticsLab/DesignInformaticsLab.github.io/_posts/teaching/productdesign/2017-01-16-IoTlecture.md

 your instruction.

 * **Additional points** You get an additional 10 points (out of 100) if your report follows the markdown format.
-See [the markdown version of this file][3] for example.
+See [the markdown version of this file][3] for example (click on the *raw* button).
+You may submit your images as a zip file if you do so.
 This allows me to easily publish your report online for others to see.

+* Submit your report to yiren@asu.edu with the exact title "MAE540 Homework 1 - Team number".
+If you are submitting a non-markdown file, please make sure it is in **pdf** format.

 [1]: http://designinformaticslab.github.io/productdesign_tutorial/2016/11/19/sparkfunthing_tutorial.html
 [2]: https://www.sparkfun.com/products/13754